Aqueduct (water supply)

 An aqueduct is a watercourse constructed to carry water from a source to a distribution point far away.
 In modern engineering, the term aqueduct is used for any system of pipes, ditches, canals, tunnels, and other structures used for this purpose.
 The term aqueduct also often refers specifically to a bridge carrying an artificial watercourse.

-Aqueducts were used in ancient Greece, ancient Egypt, and ancient Rome.
+Aqueducts were used in ancient Greece, the ancient Near East, ancient Rome, ancient Aztec, and ancient Inca.
 The simplest aqueducts are small ditches cut into the earth.
 Much larger channels may be used in modern aqueducts.
 Aqueducts sometimes run for some or all of their path through tunnels constructed underground.
 Modern aqueducts may also use pipelines.
 Historically, agricultural societies have constructed aqueducts to irrigate crops and supply large cities with drinking water.